-Ordinary generating functions describe structures on totally ordered sets, while exponential generating functions apply to unordered sets.
+Ordinary generating functions (OGFs) describe structures on totally ordered sets, while exponential generating functions (EGFs) apply to unordered sets (whose elements may be distinguished by having different labels).
 For example, the generating function for being an unordered finite set is

 while the generating function for being a finite ordered set is